tkchafin/resistnet/README.md

 	* *fasta2phylip.py* : Converting between FASTA and PHYLIP formats
 	* *fasta2table.py* : Converting between FASTA and autoStreamTree Table formats
 	* *nremover.pl* : Filtering FASTA and PHYLIP files of concatenated SNPs
-	* *plotStreamTree.py* : Re-making FitDistNet fitted distance plot with some additional options
+	* *plotStreamTree.py* : Re-making DistNet fitted distance plot with some additional options
 	* *modelParser.py* : Parse model outputs of RiverscapeGA.py to generate and select transformed datasets (Coming soon)
 	* [tkchafin/scripts](https://github.com/tkchafin/scripts) : For more useful file formatting and filtering scripts
 	* [stevemussmann/Streamtree_arcpy](https://github.com/stevemussmann/StreamTree_arcpy) : Code for generating inputs for the original StreamTree program by Kalinowski et al.

-## FitDistNet <a name="ast"></a>
+## DistNet <a name="ast"></a>

 ### Software Description <a name="ast_desc"></a>
-FitDistNet is a Python software package providing various analyses aimed at analyzing patterns of genetic differentiation among aquatic stream-dwelling organisms.
+DistNet is a Python software package providing various analyses aimed at analyzing patterns of genetic differentiation among aquatic stream-dwelling organisms.
 The intention is to take what was previously a tedious process involving multiple discrete steps and to integrate these all in one place.

-Currently, FitDistNet provides a companion library of functions for calculating various measures of genetic distances among individuals or populations, including model-corrected p-distances (e.g. Jukes-Cantor 1969, Kimura 2-parameter, Tamura-Nei 1993) as well as those based on allele frequencies (e.g. Theta-ST, linearized Fst, Jost's D -- full list of available distance models below).
+Currently, DistNet provides a companion library of functions for calculating various measures of genetic distances among individuals or populations, including model-corrected p-distances (e.g. Jukes-Cantor 1969, Kimura 2-parameter, Tamura-Nei 1993) as well as those based on allele frequencies (e.g. Theta-ST, linearized Fst, Jost's D -- full list of available distance models below).
 It also includes integrated functions for parsing an input vector shapefile of streams (see below 'Requirements for input shapefiles') for easy calculation of pairwise stream distances between sites, as well as the ordinary or weighted least-squares fitting of reach-wise genetic distances according to the "stream tree" model of Kalinowski et al. (2008).
 Various plotting functions are also provided for downstream analysis, including looking at patterns of isolation-by-distance.
 Outputs should also be directly importable into R, with additional outputs with annotated streamtree fitted distances provided for analysis in your GIS suite of choice.

 If you use this package for analysis of fitted distances using the streamtree model, please cite the following:
 * Kalinowski ST, MH Meeuwig, SR Narum, ML Taper (2008) Stream trees: a statistical method for mapping genetic differences between populations of freshwater organisms to the sections of streams that connect them.
 Canadian Journal of Fisheries and Aquatic Sciences (65:2752-2760).